-6.4 Similarities Between the US and UK
+7.4 Similarities between the US and UK

-We found that users in the US and UK defined privacy and security in the context of group chat similarly.
-That does not mean that their broader views on privacy and security are necessarily the same, but only that in the context of group chat their views are similar.
-These similarities suggest that it would be possible to create tools that broadly meet users' security and privacy needs in the US and UK without a need to customize tools for different localities.
+Users in the US and UK defined privacy and security in the context of group chat similarly.
+This does not mean that their broader views on privacy and security are necessarily the same, but only that their views are similar in the context of group chat.
+These similarities suggest that it would be possible to create tools that broadly meet users' security and privacy needs in the US and UK without customizing tools for different localities.

-However, more research is needed to establish this fact for additional cultural contexts.
-For example, prior work [15, 18] has shown that users in Asia use group chat in ways that differ significantly from those in Western nations.
+However, more research is needed to establish this fact for other nations.
+For example, prior work [22, 27] has shown that users in Asia use group chat in ways that differ significantly from those in Western nations.
 Our work could be replicated with Asian populations to see how these differences affect perceptions and requirements related to group chat.

-7 CONCLUSIONS
+8 CONCLUSIONS

-In our work, we examined the security and privacy perceptions and requirements of 996 participants for group chat.
-Our results demonstrated that users do share sensitive information in group settings, that they do not choose group tools based on their security properties, and that instead they rely on non-technical strategies for protecting their privacy such as self-filtering and monitoring group membership lists.
-We also find that group chat inundates users with alerts, making it likely that they could miss important security notifications.
-Based on these results, we formulated several suggestions for how these existing group chat tools might be improved (see Section 6.3), such as improving group membership management, helping users establish trust in new group members, and reducing alert fatigue.
+We examined the security and privacy perceptions and requirements of 996 survey respondents regarding group chat.
+Our results demonstrated that users do share sensitive information in group settings, that they do not choose group tools based on their security properties, and that instead, they rely on non-technical strategies for protecting their privacy, such as self-filtering and monitoring group membership lists.
+We also find that group chat inundates users with alerts, making it easy to miss important security notifications.
+We conduct cognitive walkthroughs for five popular group chat tools to identify how these results relate to existing tools, showing that these tools largely fail to satisfy users' security and privacy needs and that these tools need to be improved to better align with user perceptions and requirements.
+Based on these results, we formulated several suggestions for improving these existing group chat tools, such as improving group membership management, helping users establish trust in new group members, and reducing alert fatigue.